+An WUR AP indicates the current value of the Counter Subfield included in broadcast WUR frames using the Current Counter Value subfield in the WUR Parameters field of the WUR Mode element.

 (..existing texts..)

 Straw Poll:

 Do you prefer Option 1 or Option 2 to be included in 802.11ba Draft 0.3?